evmos/evmos/docs/developers/testnet/faucet.md

 # Faucet

-Check how to obtain testnet tokens from the Point network faucet website {synopsis}
+Check how to obtain testnet tokens from the Point Chain faucet website {synopsis}

-The Point network Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
+The Point Chain Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
 Request funds from the faucet either by using the [Keplr Wallet](../../users/wallets/keplr.md) or follow the instructions on this page.

 ::: tip
 Follow the [Metamask](../../users/wallets/metamask.md), [Keplr](../../users/wallets/keplr.md) or [Keyring](../../users/keys/keyring.md) guides for more info on how to setup your wallet account.